-This power is subject to the following conditions or limitations: (Optional; form valid if left blank)

-D. How my Agent is to Decide Specific Issues

-I trust my agent's judgment.
-My agent should look first to see if there is anything in Part II of this advance directive that helps decide the issue.
-Then, my agent should think about the conversations we have had, my religious and other beliefs and values, my personality, and how I handled medical and other important issues in the past.
-If what I would decide is still unclear, then my agent is to make decisions for me that my agent believes are in my best interest.
-In doing so, my agent should consider the benefits, burdens, and risks of the choices presented by my doctors.

-E. People My Agent Should Consult

-(Optional; form valid if left blank)

-In making important decisions on my behalf, I encourage my agent to consult with the following people.
-By filling this in, I do not intend to limit the number of people with whom my agent might want to consult or my agent's power to make decisions.

-Name(s) Telephone Number(s): F. In Case of Pregnancy (Optional, for women of child if left blank) -bearing years only; form valid If I am pregnant, my agent shall follow these specific instructions:
+.
+How my Agent is to Decide Specific Issues I trust my agent's judgment.
+My agent should I of this advance directive that helps decide the conversations we have had, my religious and chow I handled medical and other important issunclear, then my agent is to make decisions for interest.
+In doing so, my agent should consider choices presented by my doctors. issue.
+The other belic sues in th r me that en, my agent should think about the efs and values, my personality, and e past.
+If what I would decide is still my agent believes are in my best People My Agent Should Consult (Optional; form valid if left blank) In making important decisions on my behalf, I following people.
+By filling this in, I do not into my agent might want to consult or my agent's end to lim it the number of people with whom Name(s) Telephone Number(s): ı In Case of Pregnancy (Optional, for women of child-bearing years or nly; form valid if left blank) If I am pregnant, my agent shall follow these specific instructions: